bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 | Maximum | 48 | 29 | 46 | 48 | 33 | 39 | 35 |

 **Findings**: Most daily traces are short.
 Across all years a device is seen in about 8 of the 48 half-hour slots per day on average—roughly 4 hours—but half of the traces last 3 hours or less, and one in four lasts only 1 ½ hours.
-The long tail is clear: a few traces span the full 24 hours, yet most do not reach even half the day.
+The long tail is clear: only a small share of trajectories had their locations observed at each time slot (48 slots) in a day, yet most do not reach even half the day.
 Year-by-year, 2009 stands out with the longest coverage (mean 9.4 slots; median 8 slots), and 2008 is next (mean 7.4 slots; median 6 slots).
 By contrast, 2007, 2010, 2011, and 2012 all hover near 5–6 slots on average, with medians of just 4 slots (2 hours).
-These patterns confirm that daily recording intensity varies by year and is usually modest, with only a small share of days capturing long, continuous movement.
+These patterns indicate that the intensity of daily recordings differs across years.

 ### 2.2 Inter-day Temporal Occupancy

-**Description**: The other metric for temporal sparsity is inter-day temporal occupancy, which measures the number of days within a time period (e.g., 6 months or one year) during which days a device was observed at least once.
+**Description**: The other metric for temporal sparsity is inter-day occupancy, which measures the number of days during which a device was observed at least once within a time period (e.g., 6 months or one year).
 This measure is to capture the data sparsity across different days within a time period.
 The GeoLife data was collected from April 2007 to August 2012 (total 1980 days), thus the inter-day occupancy we calculated for the whole study period (all years) are out of the total 1980 days, for 2007 and 2012 it is out of a partial year for 2007 (275 days) and 2012 (244 days), and for the other years (2008-2011), it is out of full one year.

 | Figure | Figure |
 |--------|--------|